Top 8 Rehab Centers That Accept Michigan Medicaid

 Michigan Medicaid insurance coverage makes addiction treatment and other health services accessible to low-income individuals.
 Michigan residents can use their Medicaid plan to pay for addiction treatment, eliminating most or all of treatment costs.

-According to the Kaiser Family Foundation, Michigan Medicaid plans provide healthcare coverage for nearly 3 million people, or about 24% of the state’s residents.
+According to the Kaiser Family Foundation, Michigan Medicaid provides healthcare coverage for nearly 3 million people, which represents about 24% of all residents in the state.
+This large-scale coverage makes Michigan Medicaid one of the most important sources of healthcare for people with low incomes throughout the state.

 List of Rehab Programs That Accept Michigan Medicaid

 This list contains drug rehab centers that accept Michigan Medicaid.
-Each treatment center on this list has been evaluated for its accreditation, certifications, or other pertinent marks.
+Each treatment center on this list has been evaluated for its accreditation, certifications, or other marks of quality.

 1. Dawn Farm, Ann Arbor, Michigan